Find details on Surrey's Pesticide Bylaw, and see how the bylaw applies to you and your land.

 The bylaw does not apply to agricultural lands, wood lots, or golf courses.

 Controlling a Pest Infestation

 Under the Pesticide Bylaw, you are permitted to apply pesticides on residential lands to control pests that have caused an infestation as defined under the bylaw.
-Some of the most common pests found in Surrey are aphids, chafer beetles, gypsy moth, and rodents.
+Some of the most common pests found in Surrey are aphids, chafer beetles, Lymantria moth, and rodents.

 Under the bylaw, you must avoid pest control products that contain active ingredients such as: